macOS Sierra vs OS X El Capitan: Everything You Need To Know

-It’s hard to make a sweeping judgement on which OS version is faster or more powerful.
-Because of the constant sync with your iCloud (and probably something else because when it’s turned off the problem is still present) macOS Sierra does drain your battery faster.
+It’s hard to make a sweeping judgment on which OS version is faster or more powerful.
+Because of the constant sync with your iCloud (and probably something else because when it’s turned off, the problem is still present), macOS Sierra does drain your battery faster.
 On average, an upgrade will cost you a few hours of work.

-On the other hand, at least a fresh-installed system is really snappy and the response is amazing.
-It could be because it’s a new install and it could get lost in half a year, but hey, half a year is still not bad.
-Just make sure your Mac supports Sierra, otherwise instead of getting faster it will slow down even more.
-So getting an app like CleanMyMac or the likes is still advisable even for the latest macOS.
+On the other hand, at least a fresh-installed system is snappy, and the response is terrific.
+It could be because it’s a new install, and it could get lost in half a year, but hey, half a year is still not bad.
+Just make sure your Mac supports Sierra; otherwise, it will slow down even more instead of getting faster.
+So getting an app like CleanMyMac X or the likes is still advisable even for the latest macOS.

-The main difference is with the Mac models, you can see Apple support page for more details on which Macs can upgrade, but the official requirements for RAM and disk space are the same, even though technically the installation file for Sierra is smaller.
+The main difference is with the Mac models, you can see the Apple support page for more details on which Macs can upgrade, but the official requirements for RAM and disk space are the same, even though technically, the installation file for Sierra is smaller.